📚

 Mercantilism

 As nations developed overseas colonies, they adopted principles of mercantilism: the belief that there was a finite amount of wealth in the world, and whoever controlled the most wealth and resources would hold the most power.
-In particular, wealth was measured by the amount of gold and silver a country possessed.
 Thus, mercantilism was driven by a desire to build strong and self-sufficient economies.
 Nations wanted to maintain favorable balances of trade, meaning they would export (sell) more than they would import (buy).

-Colonies were central to the mercantile system.
-They provided markets in which nations could sell goods in addition to resources and raw materials (including precious metals).
+Colonies were central in the mercantile system.
+They provided not only markets in which nations could sell goods, but also resources and raw materials.

 🎥 Watch: AP Euro -